mavlink/mavros/mavros/README.md

 wstool init src

 # 2. Install MAVLink
-#    we use the Kinetic reference for all ROS distros as its not distro-specific and up to date
+#    we use the Kinetic reference for all ROS distros as it's not distro-specific and up to date
 rosinstall_generator --rosdistro kinetic --upstream mavlink | tee /tmp/mavros.rosinstall

 # 3. Install MAVROS: get source (upstream - released)